 Contact Alex: Email

-Tom Pritchard, Automotive Editor
+Tom Pritchard, U.K. Phones Editor

-Jane McGuire, Fitness Editor
+Jane McGuire, Senior Editor (Fitness)

 Jane McGuire is Tom's Guide's Fitness editor, which means she looks after everything fitness related — from running gear to yoga mats.
 An avid runner, Jane has tested and reviewed fitness products for the past four years, so knows what to look for when finding a good running watch or a pair of shorts with pockets big enough for your smartphone.
 When she's not pounding the pavements, you'll find Jane striding round the Surrey Hills, taking far too many photos of her puppy.